digital-asset/daml-katacoda/scripts/1_script.md

 - You can click on `Copy to Editor` to append the following code snippets to the file as you go.
   **Note that indentation matters**.

-To write DAML scripts you need to import the `Daml.Script` module.
+To write Daml scripts you need to import the `Daml.Script` module.
 Replace the module header with

 <pre class="file" data-target="clipboard">
 module User where